kiss-csongor/Network-Apps/README.md

 ```bash
 python your_script_name.py
 ```
    Replace your_script_name.py with the actual filename of the script you are running.

-## License
-## This project is licensed under the MIT License - see the LICENSE file for details.
----

 ### Key Changes:
 - **Virtual Environment (`venv`) Setup**: